-Once the dough has proofed, preheat the oil to 350 degrees F, line a baking tray with paper towels, and ready the powdered sugar in a deep baking dish.
+Once the dough has proofed, preheat the oil to 350º F / 176º C .
+Line a baking tray with paper towels, and ready the powdered sugar in a deep baking dish.

-Once again flour a non-porous flat surface and gently transfer the dough onto it.
-Roll the dough out to about 1/4 or 1/2 inch thickness.
+Flour a non-porous flat surface and gently transfer the dough onto it.
+Roll the dough out to about 1/4 or 1/2 inch in thickness.
 Cut into squares or triangles.
 You can choose the size or shape that works for you.
 I do multiple sizes and shapes for multiple people (smaller for kids and bigger for adults).

-Once the oil has reached the right temperature, gently drop 4 to 6 beignets (depending on size and shape) into the oil.
+When the oil has reached the right temperature, gently drop 4 to 6 beignets (depending on size and shape) into the oil.
 Cook until golden brown.
 Make sure you turn them frequently while cooking.
-It doesn't take long for them to cook (about 20 seconds tops).
+It doesn't take long for them to cook (about 20 to 25 seconds).

 Printable PDF Recipe below: